Killing of Timothy Wiltsey: Background

 Her friends and family recall that she was devoted to Wiltsey, taking him to the dentist regularly, taking him on camping trips and other vacations, and saving up enough money to send him to kindergarten at private St. Mary's School when he reached school age.
 Once he was in school she helped him with his homework and regularly bought him new clothes.
 Wiltsey had attendance problems: he was absent 25 days that year and came in late on another 63.

-Wiltsey was an issue between Lodzinski and two men she became romantically involved with during this period, one of whom she became briefly engaged to.
+Wiltsey was an issue between Lodzinski and two men she became romantically involved with during this period, to one of whom she became briefly engaged.
 While both of them said later that they liked both her and her son, they felt they were both too young themselves to commit to being his stepfather.
-The former fiancé did not believe Lodzinski was a properly attentive mother to Wiltsey; she impressed him as relating to him more like an older sister and was not surprised when the boy required 72 stitches to his face after being bitten by a dog next door as he had warned her about letting Wiltsey play outside in the back yard alone while the dog was loose.
+The former fiancé did not believe Lodzinski was a properly attentive mother to Wiltsey; she impressed him as relating to him more like an older sister and was not surprised when the boy required 72 stitches to his face after being bitten by a dog next door as he had warned her about letting Wiltsey play outside in the backyard alone while the dog was loose.
 He became engaged to another woman a month before Wiltsey's disappearance.

 Lodzinski's brother's girlfriend was also critical of some aspects of her parenting.
-On one occasion while Lodzinski was out late and she was sitting Wiltsey, Lodzinski called and asked her to let the boy leave with a man the girlfriend did not know.
+On one occasion while Lodzinski was out late and she was watching Wiltsey, Lodzinski called and asked her to let the boy leave with a man the girlfriend did not know.
 After she refused, Lodzinski returned home and forced Wiltsey into a car driven by Lodzinski's boyfriend at the time, Fred Bruno.
 She believed Wiltsey was "terrified" of Bruno and told police she suspected him after Wiltsey's body was found (on the witness stand he denied any involvement in Wiltsey's death).